By: Mohammad Hassan Talebian

 Due to the humid climate in the south, the temperature is high.
-Maximum temperature in Khuzestan sometimes reaches 53°C. These regions are very hot in summer and moderate in winter and the temperature varies very slightly in the south during day and night.
-However, because of the lofty Alborz Mountains Range at the north and Zagros Mountain Range at west which operates like a very high barrier rainy clouds seldom penetrate into the central Iranian plateau and these regions are arid and barren.
-In fact, Iran joys three sorts of climates: desert and semi-desert climate, moderate mountainous climate and moderate Mazandaran climate.
+The maximum temperature in Khuzestan sometimes reaches 53°C. These regions are very hot in summer and moderate in winter and the temperature varies very slightly in the south during day and night.
+However, because of the lofty Alborz Mountains Range at the north and Zagros Mountain Range at the west which operates like a very high barrier rainy clouds seldom penetrate into the central Iranian plateau and these regions are arid and barren.
+In fact, Iran joys three sorts of climates: desert and semi-desert climate, moderate mountainous climate, and moderate Mazandaran climate.

 The temperature in Iran varies from minus 30°C in Ardabil (Azerbaijan) to 70°C and above in southern regions and central deserts.
 Meanwhile, average rainfall in the country varies between minus 50mm to above 2000mm.
 As a result of such variables and because of outside and inner factors the country enjoys different climates.
-The farthest southern part of Iran is only one or two-degree close to the global tropic belt and as a consequence the southern regions in the country suffer from warm weather in all seasons.
-At north (with the exception of the seashores which are affected by the Caspian Sea) warm weather is seldom notable in summers and nearly three or four months in the year the weather is very cold.
+The farthest southern part of Iran is only one or two-degree close to the global tropic belt and as a consequence, the southern regions in the country suffer from warm weather in all seasons.
+In the north (with the exception of the seashores which are affected by the Caspian Sea) warm weather is seldom notable in summers and for nearly three or four months in the year the weather is very cold.